Spacejazz/HoloView/README.md

 [Link to Android version](https://drive.google.com/drive/folders/1Qf_gKMLAoa_2-LYODVDs563OjywI0EFs?usp=sharing)

 ## UI walkthrough
- - Profile: View your Universal Profile and metadata linked to Universal Profile
+ - `Profile`: View your Universal Profile and metadata linked to Universal Profile
-   - Go To Collection: Opens tab showing all NFTs under your Universal Profile
+   - `Go To Collection`: Opens tab showing all NFTs under your Universal Profile
      - Inside this tab select the NFTs you want to bring into your scene
- - Collection: View the same tab containing NFTs for selection
+ - `Collection`: View the same tab containing NFTs for selection
- - AR Scan: Scan your enviroment and genereate planes/ coordinates for assets to sit on
+ - `AR Scan`: Scan your enviroment and genereate planes/ coordinates for assets to sit on
- - NFTS: Opens secondary wheel of selected NFTs to bring into the scene
+ - `NFTS`: Opens secondary wheel of selected NFTs to bring into the scene
    - drag and drop assets into the scene
    - pinch to scale, twist to rotate
    - if asset has been placed use crosshairs and wrench to move, scale, and rotate
- - Anchor: Lock asset to coordiante at current placement, rotation, and scale.
+ - `Anchor`: Lock asset to coordiante at current placement, rotation, and scale.
    - Name and Save Anchor to recall at another time
-   - Load: Recall previously saved anchors
+   - `Load`: Recall previously saved anchors
- - Record: drops UI and begins screen recording scene.
+ - `Record`: drops UI and begins screen recording scene.
 Press "Lukso" text at bottom to end recording.